sybrew/the-seo-framework/readme.txt

 		* In-post SEO box active tab's shadow now has the same color as the used admin button color scheme.
 			/
 			* TODO test RTL.
-		* Slightly improved CSS render performance by eliminating clause-calls; i.e. we now use `.class` instead of `div.class`.
+		* Slightly improved CSS render performance by eliminating clause-calls; i.e. we now use `.class` instead of `div.class` and derivatives thereof.
 			/
 			* TODO RTL.
+	* **Updated:**
+		/
+		* TODO All transient caches for The SEO Framework have been invalidated.
 	* **Removed:**
 		* The DMOZ project that it influenced is no longer available nor used, so:
 			* `noodp` and all its settings.